 If everyone is communicating via different channels, this can add excessive amounts of time and present major problems.
 What happens when the copywriter is sending email attachments, the project manager is communicating in Slack, and the client is using Google Docs?
 You get frustrated because there is no central place for communication and experience publishing delays.

-The Instapage Collaboration Solution was created to combat this inefficient workflow by streamlining the landing page design process.
+The Instapage Collaboration Solution was created to combat this inefficient workflow by streamlining the post-click landing page design process.
 Copywriters, editors, managers, and clients can all leave comments right on the page and receive feedback in real-time.
-Everything can be done right from the page by @ mentioning a team member.

 The Instapage platform also allows users to password protect their pages and add additional layers of security so only certain decision makers have access.
 Furthermore, the comment feed allows for a running conversation that doesn’t even require users to leave the platform.